inspec/inspec-aws/docs-chef-io/content/aws_elb.md

 end
 ```

-**Test that an ELB has its availability zones configured correctly.**
+Test that an ELB has its availability zones configured correctly:

 ```ruby
 describe aws_elb('prod_web_app_elb') do